datastructures-js/binary-search-tree/README.md

 ```

 ## API
+Both trees have the same interface except that AVL tree will maintain itself balanced by rotating the nodes that become unbalanced during insertion and deletion.
+If your code requires a strictly balanced tree that always benefits from the **log(n)** runtime of insert & remove, you should use the AVL one.

 ### require
-Both trees have the same interface except that AVL tree will maintain itself balanced due to rotating nodes that become unbalanced on insertion and deletion.
-If your code requires a strictly balanced tree that always benefits from the **log(n)** runtime of insert & remove, you should use AVL.

 ```js
 const { BinarySearchTree, AvlTree } = require('@datastructures-js/binary-search-tree');